Thenlie/Streamability/README.md

 https://github.com/Thenlie/Streamability/tree/1.0.0-main

 Streamability is a collaborative and responsive application made to display where an individual can stream their favorite TV shows and movies.
-When a user searches for their desired title, they'll be met with information about the title itself, what services stream the title, shows that are similar to the searched title, and a watch queue.
+When a user searches for their desired title, they'll be met with information about the title itself, what services stream the title, shows that are similar to the searched title, and a queue.
 Streamability is your one-stop-shop for planning your perfect movie night.

 # Table of Contents